Abdallah Mosque

 The Abdallah Mosque (Mezquita Abdallah) is a mosque in Havana, La Habana Province, Cuba.

 Overview

 The current mosque building was originally an antique automobile museum.
 It was subsequently converted into a mosque and opened to the public in 2015, following government approval in June of that year.

-The mosque is a 1-story building in a shape of colonial-style box.
-Its interior wall is decorated with Arabic calligraphy.
+The mosque is a one-story building in a shape of colonial-style box, with its interior wall decorated with Arabic calligraphy.